CurtisAccelerate/Windows-Sidekick/README.md

 *By Curtis White*

 Windows Sidekick is a lightweight tray-resident Windows application designed to quickly capture screen contexts and interact with a local large-language model (LLM).
 This application is entirely local-first, ensuring no cloud connections are required unless explicitly configured.
+Windows Sidekick provides immediate contextual assistance directly from your desktop, ensuring rapid, seamless integration with your workflow.

 ## 🚀 Quick Start